openshift-homeroom/lab-workshop-content/workshop/content/exercises/13-deploy-workshops.md

 Access to the workshop environment will be gated using user authentication provided by the OpenShift cluster.
 Only a user who is an admin of the project the workshop was deployed to, will be able to access it.

-Instead of relying on user authentication provided by the OpenShift cluster, you can provide the `TERMINAL_USERNAME` template parameter, as used with this workshop, to enable access using HTTP authentication.
+Instead of relying on user authentication provided by the OpenShift cluster, you can provide the `AUTH_USERNAME` template parameter, as used with this workshop, to enable access using HTTP authentication.
 A generated password will be created which will be shown when the deployment is created, or you can query the deployment to retrieve it.
-Alternatively you can set a password using the `TERMINAL_PASSWORD` template parameter.
+Alternatively you can set a password using the `AUTH_PASSWORD` template parameter.

 If you need to run a workshop for many users, a separate `workshop-spawner` application is available.
 This supports a number of different modes for spawning multiple instances of a workshop.
 These are: